eclipse-tractusx/eclipse-tractusx.github.io/docs/tutorials/e2e/adopt/edcUI.md

 ---
-title: First Steps
+title: Connect an EDC UI
-sidebar_position: 2
+sidebar_position: 1
 ---

-# First Steps
+# Connect your EDC to a UI

 ---
 **NOTE:**